Control Systems

 • Controller: microprocessor (activates door when person detected, closes after delay)

-• Actuators: electric motor (opens/closes the door)
+• Actuators: electric motor (opens/closes the door via pulley system)

 • Feedback: sensor continuously monitors whether someone is in the doorway; door stays open while person is detected